To establish a medical clinic in Awake village to provide life-saving health care to its residents and those of the surrounding community.

 Otuke County is 42 miles from Lira, the site of the nearest healthcare facility.
 The vast majority of Otuke residents cannot afford transportation to Lira or the care offered there.
 As such, every day, people in this region suffer, and in some cases, die needlessly because they do not have access to routine, preventative health care or emergency medical attention.

-The primary objective of AUCF in 2010-2011 is to establish a local clinic staffed by medical professionals able to provide affordable, basic care and to treat and triage the sick and injured.
-This facility will be called the Kristina Acuma Achon Clinic to honor Julius Achon’s mother, who was shot by the Lord’s Resistance Army in 2004, and perished due to lack of available medical attention.
+The primary objective of AUCF is to establish a local clinic staffed by medical professionals able to provide affordable, basic care and to treat and triage the sick and injured.
+This facility will be called the Kristina Acuma Achon Health Center to honor Julius Achon’s mother, who was shot by the Lord’s Resistance Army in 2004, and perished due to lack of available medical attention.

 To establish a system of health education outreach focusing on issues of sanitation, hygiene, and food preparation and storage.